OSC/ood-documentation/source/faqs.rst

-The first place to bring any issue you encounter with OnDemand is our community `Discourse <https://discourse.openondemand.org/>`_, which connects you with a large OnDemand community that can give advice and share solutions to many common problems or questions.
+The first place to bring any issue you encounter with OnDemand is our community `Discourse <https://discourse.openondemand.org/>`_, which connects you with a large Open OnDemand community that can give advice and share solutions to many common problems or questions.
 Our full-time developers are also very active on Discourse, investigating problems and offering individualized solutions and expert advice.
 For more dedicated support, consider our